Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Discussion

 \section{Discussion}

-In this paper we considered several numerical relativity datasets for the dynamical ejecta properties and the remnant disk mass from binary neutron star mergers.
-The datasets are computed with different equation of states and neutrino treatment, the latter being the origin of the main differences among the ejecta properties.
-We compared different fitting models for the ejecta properties and disk mass and find that fitting models based on the reduced tidal parameters and mass ratio can robustly capture the leading trends in the data.
-In particular, low order polynomials in these quantities provide a reasonable description of the data available and also favorably compare to the other options in terms of $\chi_\nu^2$.
-We advise the use of these polynomial models instead of other fitting formulae proposed in the literature (and also considered in our work) because most of these formulae lead to ill-conditioned fits.
-Specifically, {\it our recommendation is to employ Eq.~\eqref{eq:polyfit22} with the coefficients relative to \DSheatcool{} (that includes \DSrefset{}) in Tab.~\ref{tab:dynfit:poly} and Tab.~\ref{tab:diskfit:poly} and apply these fits to only the region of parameter space that was considered in their calibration} (see Appendix~\ref{app:parspace}).
-We refer to these fits as ``best fitting formulae'' in our conclusions.
+In this paper we considered numerical relativity datasets available in the literature for the dynamical ejecta properties and the remnant disk mass from binary neutron star mergers.
+We performed a simple statistical analysis of the ejecta parameters that highlighted that the ejecta parameters are subjected to large systematic uncertainties, partially due to different treatment of neutrinos, in addition to the EOS formulations.
+We also compared different fitting formulae for the ejecta properties and disk mass and found that fitting formulae that include the reduced tidal parameter and mass ratio can relatively well reproduce the leading trends in certain datasets with more uniform physics input.
+In particular, low order polynomials in these quantities provide a simple description of the data available and also favorably compare to the other options in terms of sum of squared residuals when only models of \DSrefset{} are considered as well or models from all datasets.
+Large values of \ssr{} and $\chid{}$ as well as wild oscillations of fitting coefficients for a given quantity between calibrations (see App.~\ref{app:coefs}) further indicate the limitations on the ability of the set of all simulations to preserve physical information.
+This calls for more detailed studies of error estimates in simulations containing the necessary physics.
+Additionally, a larger sample of simulations with parameters more uniformly distributed is required as the current set available in the literature is rather limited in terms of mass and mass-ratio, and mostly concentrated around binaries with fiducial $1.4\Msun$ NS.
+Nonetheless, since these fitting formulas are widely used for multimesseneger analyses, we propose the use of these polynomial models instead of other fitting formulae presented in the literature (and also considered in this work) because most of these formulae lead to ill-conditioned fits.
+Specifically, we recommend the Eq.~\eqref{eq:polyfit22} calibrated with datasets with the most advanced physics input, \ie, \DSheatcool{} and \DSrefset{} (highlighted rows in Tab.~\ref{tab:dynfit:poly} and Tab.~\ref{tab:diskfit:poly}) We empathize that the application of the fitting formulae, especially polynomials, should be limited to the parameter space where they have been calibrated.
+Additionally, while our analysis suggests that for the currently available data, the second order polynomials in $q$ and $\tilde{\Lambda}$ perform comparatively well, higher-order formulae might be necessary to capture the true physics of mergers.
+We leave their exploration to future works when more simulation data becomes available.